paldhous/ucb/2019/dataviz/md/class3.md

 Take some time to explore how this filter works.

-In the `Data` panel et left, rename `Income` to `Income group`.
+In the `Data` panel at left, rename `Income` to `Income group`.
 Then add `Region` and `Income group` to `Filters`, making sure that `All` options are checked for each.
 Select `Show Filter` for both of these filters, and select `Single Value Dropdown` for the control.
 Reset both of these filters to `All`, and the chart should now look like this:

 ![](./img/class3_17.jpg)